jkleinj/jkleinj.github.io/_posts/2020-05-06-Docker-for-the-Computational-Scientist.md

 ```

 ## Modify the Docker Image
 The initialised container can be accessed like a virtual machine.
+Note that we use the container ID in those commands.
 For example, open a bash shell in the container:
 ```
 docker exec -it 911a29f6d77b bash